The Powerful Psychology of The Shawshank Redemption – with Justin Varughese

 ✅ How meaning, purpose, and service create inner freedom—even when circumstances don’t change

-Using the Hero’s Journey framework, we trace Andy’s arc from unjust imprisonment to legacy-building—and examine why The Shawshank Redemption speaks so powerfully to people navigating seasons of adversity, injustice, or loss of control.
+Using the narrative growth framework, we trace Andy’s arc from unjust imprisonment to legacy-building—and examine why The Shawshank Redemption speaks so powerfully to people navigating seasons of adversity, injustice, or loss of control.

 This Episode Is for You If…